mudcoders/guildmud/README.md

 **Note: If for whatever reason the development environment isn't working as expected, you can re-provision it with the `vagrant provision` command, or you can burn it down and start over using `vagrant destroy` followed by `vagrant up`.

+#### MacOS development environment

+For macOS there's no need to setup vagrant, and having macOS Xcode installed including the Command Line tools plus some brew packages is enough.

+The easiest way to install XCode with the Comman Line Tools is, at the command line term:

+`$ xcode-select --install`

+once this is done, proceed to install [brew](https://brew.sh/) (if not installed)

+and install the following packages:

+`$ brew install sqlite check`

 ### Compiling GuildMUD

 To compile and start GuildMUD, first log into the development machine using the `vagrant ssh` command and then navigate to the `./src` directory.
 Then, simply run the `make` command to compile the `guildmud` binary.